 When NASCAR driver Dale Earnhardt, Jr is interviewed on national television he's real, direct, and reflective with no pretense.
 I find this inspiring, and a good example for behaviors that can help leaders build trust.

 Listening and watching him - it's easy to see why he's been voted by the public as The Most Popular Driver for 11+ years in a row.
-As a multimillionaire (his net worth in 2015 was reported to be $300 million!) he has every reason to be smooth, glib, diplomatic and to stay superficial in interviews.
-But he never is.
+As a multimillionaire, his net worth in 2015 was reported to be $300 million, he has every reason to be smooth, glib, diplomatic and to stay superficial in interviews.

 While how he drives can be inspiring - I believe that his trust-worthy communication style and approach is what endears him to the public.
 Interview after interview he shows and communicates in an honest, authentic, direct, real and blunt way.

-An excerpt from a 2010 NY Times Interview:
+Here's an excerpt from a 2010 NY Times Interview:

 Dale's example is remarkable because everything about his background, the sport's history, and fan and media expectations would dictate more measured responses from him.
 But, he continues to stay true to who he is by being real and honest in every interview.

 He is who he is - even in the midst of a lot of pressure to do otherwise.
 And when any person dares to just be themselves - it seems to give everyone else the same permission.
 I believe the public likes and trusts Dale Jr. so much because of his honesty and candor.

 Each of us has this desire to be true to who we are.